ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Source components

-Components to set the context of your workspace
+Components to set the context of your workspace.

 #### Search Component